 Implementation of the rule already has been blocked by the 6th Circuit Court of Appeals until that court decides whether the far-reaching regulation passes legal muster.
 But that process, now in the brief-filing stage, could be short-circuited by a new administration, which could simply ask the court to send the matter back to EPA and the Army Corps of Engineers.
 Then those agencies could repeal it and replace it with something else – or do nothing at all, which would leave the existing regulatory regime in place.

 Killing the WOTUS rule would restore 2008 guidance that was widely criticized for not providing clarity on the crucial question of when waters and wetlands fall under EPA or Corps jurisdiction.
-The agencies' response was to develop the WOTUS rule, but with that stayed, the agencies existing regulations and their previous guidance.
+The agencies' response was to develop the WOTUS rule, but with that stayed, the agencies have continued to use existing regulations and their previous guidance.

 2. Trump’s biofuel support to be tested with oil-friendly EPA

 Trump’s early interest in the ethanol industry is giving biofuels supporters a strong sense of confidence heading into the next administration.
 Before he had even announced his candidacy, Trump toured Iowa ethanol plants and spoke in no uncertain terms about his support for the Renewable Fuel Standard.